 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-A. An association may maintain all types of deposit accounts and prescribe those terms and conditions relating to the accounts as are permissible for the association to maintain the insurance of its deposits by an insurance corporation.
+A. An association may maintain all types of deposit accounts and prescribe those terms and conditions relating to the accounts as are allowable for the association to maintain the insurance of its deposits by an insurance corporation.

 B. Accounts are: